I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfusb/nf-wudfusb-iwdfusbtargetpipe-setpipepolicy.md

 For information about the behavior of the pipe policies, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff728833">WinUSB Functions for Pipe Policy Modification</a>.

 The <b>SetPipePolicy</b> method generates a UMDF request and synchronously sends the request to the I/O target.

-The following code example sets policy for input and output pipes.

 ## Requirements
 | &nbsp; | &nbsp; |